-Quantum Leaps' real-time frameworks and tools provide such a modern, event-driven architecture based on active objects (actors), hierarchical state machines, software tracing, graphical modeling and automatic code generation.
-While others only talk about these modern techniques, we actually offer a comprehensive suite of embedded software and host-based tools wrapped around the QP™ real-time frameworks/RTOS that have been battle-tested and proven in real life.
+Quantum Leaps' real-time frameworks and tools provide such a modern, event-driven, reusable architecture based on active objects (actors), hierarchical state machines, software tracing, graphical modeling and automatic code generation.
+While others only talk about these modern techniques, we actually offer a comprehensive suite of embedded software and host-based tools wrapped around the QP™ real-time frameworks/RTOS that have been battle-tested and proven in real-life systems.

 Lightweight real-time framework for embedded systems in C. Recommended for 16- and 32-bit MCUs, such as ARM Cortex-M.

 Lightweight real-time framework for embedded systems in C++.
 Recommended for 16- and 32-bit MCUs, such as ARM Cortex-M.

 Ultra-lightweight real-time framework for small, deeply embedded systems in C. Recommended for low-end 8- and 16-bit MCUs with RAM < 1KB, such as MSP430 and AVR.

 Freeware, "low-ceremony" graphical modeling tool and automatic code generator based on hierarchical state machines (UML statecharts) and the QP frameworks.
 Available for Windows, Linux, and MacOS hosts.

 The extremely high volumes typical of electronic consumer products combined with intense price competition makes low per-unit cost essential to the success in this market.
 But today's consumer electronic products outgrow the venerable "main+ISR" software structure due to rapidly growing complexity associated with rich user interfaces, ubiquitous connectivity, and low-power requirements.
 The lightweight, event driven QP™ frameworks are ideal for combining hard real-time functions with stateful user interfaces and communication stacks, for only a fraction of the RAM footprint and cost of a conventional RTOS.

 Software that controls medical devices must go through stringent certification process to ensure maximum safety and reliability.
 To manage the process, the medical device industry increasingly turns to formal methods, such as software modeling as the means to maintain and objectively prove traceability from requirements specification, through system design, to final implementation.
 The QM™ modeling and code generation tool, based on the UML concepts of hierarchical state machines (UML statecharts) and active objects, directly supports the modern modeling approach.
 Additionally, the QP/Spy™ software tracing instrumentation embedded in the QP™ frameworks provides the ready-to-use software tracing infrastructure for unit testing, verification and validation.